 A fabulous wedding planner is worth every penny.
 Rest easy knowing they are doing all "the stuff".
 You've got enough "stuff" to do anyway.
 This should be fun not another "job"!

 Drop me a line a email@example.com for any wedding questions you have.
 I'd be squishy with delight to hear from you.

 I was officiating a wedding.
-Picture perfect day overlooking the ocean.
+Picture a perfect day overlooking the ocean.
 The setting was serene.
-Decor amazing.
+Decor?
+Amazing.
 The scene was set.